danbev/learning-crypto/notes/opa.md

 ```

 ### Rego
-Is the policy language used in OPA which was inspired by Datalog which is
+Is the policy language used in OPA which was inspired by Datalog which it
 extendes to operate on json.

 ### REPL